Servings: about 6 / Prep Time: 20 minutes / Cook Time: 30 minutes / Chill Time: 1-2 days

 - 2 Cinnamon Sticks

-- 750 ml White Wine such as Pinot Grigio
+- 750 ml (1 bottle) Dry White Wine (like Italian Pinot Grigio)

 Instructions